Let me preface this article by stating that Mr. Toad’s Wild Ride is one of my all-time favorite Fantasyland attractions!

 Mr. Toad’s Wild Ride Movie and History

-The film was part of a package film and was the 11th in the Disney animation lineup.
-It was actually the very last of the package film of the 1940s era.
+The movie was part of a package deal and was the 11th in the Disney animation lineup.
+It was actually the very last of the 1940s package films.

 Mr. Toad’s Story Told in the Film